These are for guidance only. They do not override the MBF Rules which should be consulted for the definitive terms of membership.

 The Trustees will proceed in accepting the application for membership or increase in cover but will apply an exclusion upon medical advice received to either all / or increased cover.
 Please view Rule 6 regarding exclusions.

-For increases in cover even if an exclusion is applied to the increase you are still covered for the original amount.
+For increases in cover even if an exclusion is applied your original amount of cover would not be included in the exclusion.

 For example a member with $400,000 cover wants to increase to $500,000 but in the last six months they had a melanoma removed.
-An exclusion may be applied to the new $100,000 for melanoma.
+An exclusion may be applied to the increase of $100,000 for melanoma.
 If a claim is made for melanoma then the member is still covered for $400,000

 If I have been subject to a particular exclusion what happens if my condition improves?